-In 2015, EIB and ETB had their respective Insurer Financial Strength ratings of 'A' reaffirmed by Fitch Ratings.
-EIB, the conventional insurance arm of Etiqa, is the only insurance company in Malaysia to be rated 'A' by Fitch Ratings since 2011.
+In 2017, EIB and ETB (each as a separate entity before the split effective 1 January 2018) had their respective Insurer Financial Strength ratings of 'A-' reaffirmed by Fitch Ratings.
 The rating reflects EIB's strong business profile in the domestic life and general insurance market, its extensive distribution capacity, consistent operating performance, sound quality and prudent investment approach.
 The rating also acknowledges EIB's solid capital position on a risk-adjusted basis and sound reserving practices.

-ETB's rating of 'A', the highest rated takaful operator in Malaysia, reflects ETB's leading position in Malaysia's takaful market, its extensive distribution coverage with an operating history of 20 years and its sound liquidity and favourable operating margins.
+ETB's rating of 'A-', the highest rated takaful operator in Malaysia, reflects ETB's leading position in Malaysia's takaful market, its extensive distribution coverage with an operating history of 20 years and its sound liquidity and favourable operating margins.
 The rating also recognises ETB's position as a core operating subsidiary within the Group.

-In Singapore, EIPL has also been assigned an 'A' rating by Fitch Ratings.
-EIB also received a long-term rating of 'AA1' from RAM Ratings Berhad on EIB's subordinated bonds of up to RM500 million.
-Concurrently, EIB's respective long and short-term claims-paying ability ratings have been reaffirmed at 'AAA' and 'P1' by RAM Ratings.
+In Singapore, EIPL has also been assigned an 'A-' rating by Fitch Ratings.

+EIB also received a long-term rating of 'AA1' from RAM Rating Services Berhad ("RAM Ratings") on EIB's subordinated bonds of up to RM500 million.
+Concurrently, EIB's respective insurer financial strength ratings have been reaffirmed at 'AAA' and 'P1' by RAM Ratings.
 Both long-term ratings had a stable outlook.

-RAM Ratings also reaffirmed ETB a long-term rating of 'AA1/stable' to ETB's Subordinated Sukuk Musharakah Facility of up to RM300 million.
-Concurrently, RAM Ratings reaffirmed the 'AAA/Stable/P1' claims-paying ability ratings of ETB.
+RAM Ratings also reaffirmed a long-term rating of 'AA1/stable' to ETB's Subordinated Sukuk Musharakah Facility of up to RM300 million.
+Concurrently, RAM Ratings reaffirmed the 'AAA/Stable/P1' insurer financial strength ratings of ETB.
 The ratings reflect ETB's position as Malaysia's largest takaful operator, with its general takaful accounting for almost half of the industry's gross contributions.